Most articles related to SEO and content strategy will tell you to conduct thorough keyword research.

 But wait.
 Take a pause here.
 Can you read in between the lines?

-If yes, you know they ask you to select the right keywords for your marketing strategy.
+If yes, you know they ask you to target the right keywords for your marketing strategy.

 However, you’ll not find them talking about how to select the right keywords.